-This may not seem like a big problem, but if you have many other USB powered devices connected to the same computer (especially when connected to a laptop/notebook), then you will find the USB powered external hard drive will not perform optimally.
+This may not seem like a big problem but if you have many other USB powered devices connected to the same computer (especially when connected to a laptop/notebook), then you will find the USB powered hard drive will not perform optimally.

 The desktop external hard drive

 Desktop external hard drives are normally 3.5" hard drives mounted in a larger enclosure than its portable counterpart.
-The enclosure may also have fans integrated to assist in keeping the drive cool during operation, which extends the life of the disk drive.
+The enclosure may also have fans integrated to assist in keeping the drive cool during operation which helps extend the life of the disk drive.

-These type of external hard drives are still portable in a sense, i.e., you can still unplug them and transport them.
+This type of external hard drive is still portable in a sense as you can still unplug and transport it.
 They often come with a separate power supply, which can be vital when you are transfering lots of data as it maintains a constant current, independant of the computer's USB power supply.

 External hard drive jargon explained

-When shopping for your new external hard drive you will be confronted with jargon, below is an explanation of common terms used in the advertising of external hard drives.
+When shopping for your new drive you will be confronted with drive-related jargon, below is an explanation of common terms used in the advertising of external hard drives.

-Hard Drive Capacity: This figure, quoted in GB (GigaBytes), indicates the storage capacity of the hard drive, your choice will depend on your requirements.
-As a guideline, a 160GB (GigaByte) hard drive will hold over 40,000 MP3 songs or 133,000 digital photos.
+(Gigabytes) or TB (Terabytes), indicates the storage capacity of the hard drive.
+Your choice will depend on your requirements.
+As a guideline, a 160GB hard drive will hold over 40,000 MP3 songs or 133,000 digital photos.

-Interface: This indicates how the hard drive is connected to the computer, usually USB and/or Firewire (IEEE 1394).
+: This indicates how the hard drive is connected to the computer, usually USB

 Share on your social networks